Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

 ## Building a Serverless Backend
-To grant permissions to handle backend requests for the End User Computing (EUC) dashboard I created a custom IAM policy that grants all the needed permissions (see IAM policy permissions in the files section).
+To grant permissions to handle backend requests for the End User Computing (EUC) dashboard I created a custom IAM policy that grants all the needed permissions (see IAM policy permissions and JSON policy in the files section).
+Next I began creating the IAM service role so that the Lambda functions can call the AWS services, then created the Lambda function itself.